 Liberia: President Charles Taylor reshuffles his government.
 Nathaniel Barnes replaces John Bestman as finance minister, and Maxwell Poe takes over as interior minister from Edward Sackor.

 Peru: President Alberto Fujimori names Alberto Bustamante Belaúnde as prime minister.
-Efraín Goldenberg Schreiber becomes finance minister.
+He is sworn in on October 13 with a cabinet including Efraín Goldenberg Schreiber as finance minister.

 Portugal: In parliamentary elections, the Socialist Party wins 44% of the vote (111 of 230 seats), the Social Democratic Party 32.3% (79), the United Democratic Coalition 9% (17), and the People's Party 8.4% (14).
 In the new cabinet announced October 21 and sworn in October 25, Júlio Castro Caldas becomes defense minister, Fernando Gomes interior minister, and Joaquim Pina Moura finance minister.